snyk-japan/sbom_api_script/README.md

 This API is Open beta as of 2022/11/18.
 API version will likely be changed at GA.

+*Current restrictions:*
-Only cyclonedx+json format is supported.
+- Only cyclonedx+json format is supported.
+- Only Snyk Opensource project is supported.

 ## Requirement